 Connecting to a global audience must be a two-way street.
 Media organizations cannot simply impose stories on users in other countries.
 They must also pull stories into the U.S. and explain why they are relevant.
 The U.S. demographic revolution and its growing Spanish-language media create opportunities to support this goal.
 Learning about technology habits from other countries is another important part of the reciprocal equation.
 Already, the Western world has a lot to gain from learning how users in Asian markets use mobile media, video games and other technology.
 In fact, U.S. organizations underutilize foreign markets as a source of innovation.

 U.S. media organizations can also build reciprocal relationships by deliberately facilitating connections between their current users, particularly those involved in co-creating content, and international writers, producers and consumers.
 This would be effective when dealing with global issues such as climate change, trade or public health.
-Google product called “Google Wave” in 2009, which has groundbreaking translation capabilities for live chat and could open new possibilities for international user engagement.
+Google introduction of a new product called “Google Wave” in late 2009, which has groundbreaking translation capabilities for live chat and could open new possibilities for international user engagement.
 However, a concerted community organizing effort would need to accompany such a tool.

 Global filtering & censorship